NextronSystems/thor-util-manual/usage/upgrade-and-updates.rst

 (Windows) or ``thor-util`` (Linux, macOS).

 .. note::
-   THOR Util cannot update THOR binaries and signatures whose license was obtained through the ASGARD Management Center.
-   Use the Management Center API for these updates.
+   THOR Util cannot download THOR binaries and signatures whose license was obtained through the Management Center.
+Use the Management Center API for these downloads.
 THOR Util only accepts the Nextron Customer Portal as a license source.

 Running ``thor-util --help`` shows three options that seem to have a very similar meaning: "upgrade", "update" and "download".